Bishop Auckland F.C.: First team squad

-Board members
+First Team Backroom Staff

 Bishop Auckland Ladies

 Bishop Auckland Ladies are the Official Ladies Team for Bishop Auckland FC.
 Formed in May 2013, Bishop Auckland Ladies Development Team was set up in May 2015, with the aim to provide female players, a place to develop before taking the step up to first-team football, and in recent times has been used as a tool to scout players for the Senior team.